tomasgcosta/jamboree/README.md

 # Description

 This project was the Final Project challenge for our bootcamp and we had one week to conceive, design and develop a fully functional mobile application that could solve a specific problem that we envisioned.
 We analysed the requirements in order to solve our problem, created a data structure and software architecture that would allow for us to succeed.
+The project's backend was created based on the three-layer architecture.
 We think we did, based on our experience at the time.

 # Updates
 In the future, should we decide to pick this up again, a couple of things we thought about changing could be:
 - Use a checkout API that deals with money instead of the barebones idea we could come up with at the time.
-- Transition to Next.js as it both easier and faster while rendering.
+- Transition to Next.js as it faster.